-- Drop off mail in the designated bin at camper check-in (when leaving camp property), marked with camper name and delivery day (Monday through Thursday). - Send mail via USPS, marked with camper name and camp address (found on cover of this booklet).
-Consider sending early to ensure timely delivery. - Send email via Bunk1 (send Sunday through Wednesday for timely delivery Monday through Thursday.)
+- Drop off mail in the designated bin at camper check-in (when leaving camp property), marked with camper first and last name, along with delivery date (Monday through Thursday). - Send mail via USPS, marked with camper name and camp address (found on cover of this booklet).
+Consider mailing early to ensure timely delivery. - Send email via Bunk1 (send Sunday through Wednesday for timely delivery Monday through Thursday.)
 Bunk1 details are shared at camp check-in.

 The best mail is newsy, encouraging, and dwells on the fun things your camper is doing at camp.
-Please avoid sharing information that may be disruptive to a camper's adjustment at camp, such as any bad news or language about the house being too quiet, the dog not eating while camper is gone, etc.
+Please avoid sharing information that may be disruptive to a camper's adjustment at camp, such as any hard news or language about the house being too quiet, the dog not eating while camper is gone, etc.